 Final (GELOs 1-5): The final for the course will be a reflective, 500-word, in-class essay prompting students to look back at the semester to discover the changes their attitudes and opinions have undergone as a result of their experience in English 1A.
-Just like the other three in class essays, the final must be hand-written in blue or black ink in a greenbook.
+Just like the other in-class essays, the final will ideally be composed on a laptop and uploaded to Canvas, but also may be hand-written in blue or black ink in a greenbook.

-Other Informal In-Class Writings: On most days, you will also be asked to complete short, informal writings during class.
+Other Informal In-Class Writings/Reading Quizzes: On most days, you will also be asked to complete short, informal writings during class.
 These may take the form of warm-ups, brainstorms, outlines, free-writes, reading responses, etc., and may be shared with the class as part of our discussion for the day.
 The effort you put into these writings will directly impact your participation grade for the course.
+Additionally, there will be ten brief, fact-based reading quizzes given at the beginning of class throughout the semester at random.
+Reading quizzes will be completed electronically through Learning Catalytics, so it is imperative that you bring a laptop or touchpad with you to class daily.